Project Introduction

 Conflicts of interest can occur where a person directly involved in the Deans Creek PSP project may derive direct benefit such as financial gain from the outcomes of the project.

-In order to manage actual or perceived conflicts of interest, a CRG member may not have any financial or property interest in the PSP area.
+To manage actual or perceived conflicts of interest, a CRG member may not have any financial or property interest in the PSP area.
 That is, members or their direct family members (e.g. partner / spouse, children, parents) may not own property or have any financial interest within the PSP project area.

 If a member or their direct family member purchase property within the PSP area, they will be required to resign their membership.